umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-02-releasenotes.md

 ## Enforced Multi-factor Authentication (MFA) for Organizations

-We're excited to introduce our latest security feature in Umbraco Cloud - organization-enforced multi-factor authentication.
+We're excited to introduce our latest security feature in Umbraco Cloud - _organization-enforced multi-factor authentication_.

-With this new feature, you can enforce MFA for all members in your organization, ensuring that everyone follows the same security protocols.
+With this new feature, you can **enforce MFA for all members in your organization**, ensuring that everyone follows the same security protocols.
 You can customize the authentication method required for each member, depending on your organization's security policies and preferences.

-The organization-enforced method will override any MFA setting that the member has and ensure that the user will have to use the specified MFA method when during his login session involving UmbracoID.
+The organization-enforced method will **override any MFA setting that the member has registred**.
+And ensure that the user will have to use the specified MFA method when during his login session involving UmbracoID.

 ![Cloud-artboard](images/MfaEnforcedOrganizationMethod.gif)